arschles/goprox/README.md

 Recent (as of this writing) events have proven that you can't rely on repositories to always be available.
 [Google Code has shut down](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html), and BitBucket and Github have outages sometimes, for example.

-If you have many developers or robots (such as CI tools) working on your codebase at a given time, eventually you will hit an outage of some kind, you won't be able to download one or more dependencies, and you'll hit a false negative build failure.
+If you have many developers or robots (such as CI tools) working on your codebase at a given time, an outage can slow or halt development because the developers or robots can't download the dependencies they need to build your codebase.
+Sometimes, in these cases, you have to wait until the repository is back up.
+Other times, you have to switch dependencies.

 `goprox` serves as a cache that is backed by an S3 bucket, which is highly available and controlled by you and only you.